 Title II of WIOA assigns responsibilities at the local, State, and Federal levels to ensure the creation and maintenance of a One-Stop Delivery System that enhances the range and quality of education and workforce development services that employers and individual customers can access.
-At the state level, the Kentucky Office of Adult Education has established KYAE Guidance Policy 23-001, which outlines the requirements for each Local Provider to work collaboratively with the Local Workforce Development Boards (LWDBs) to establish and maintain the Kentucky Career Centers' one-stop delivery system.

 One-Stop Partners are the entities that carry out the program locally.